 Bullying and harassment are not simply youth problems.
 It is important to investigate how bullying trickles down from the larger society and is reproduced within the schools.
 Young people often learn bullying attitudes and behaviors from their social environment and the behavior of others, including, in some cases, famous people or people in positions of authority.

 The repercussions for LGBTQ youth who come out to their parents with little or no family support can be devastating.
 LGBTQ youth often fear family rejection more than they fear victimization or harassment from peers.
-Some parents force LGBTQ youth to leave home once their sexual or gender identity is questioned by family members.
+Some parents force LGBTQ youth to leave home once family members question their sexual or gender identity.

 What Parents and Other Family Members Can Do